iExecBlockchainComputing/iexec-doc/poco-protocole.rst

     - ``REVEAL_DEADLINE_RATIO`` This describes the duration of the reveal periode.
 Whenever a contribution trigers a consensus, a reveal periode of this duration is reserved for the workers to reveal their contribution.
 Note that this periode will necessarily start before the end of the contribution phase.

-  Example:
   Lets consider a task of category `GigaPlus`, which reference duration is 1 hour.
 If the task was submitted at 9:27AM, the contributions must be sent before 4:27PM (16:27).
 Whenever a contribution trigers a consensus, a 2 hours long reveal periode will start.
 Whatever happens, the consensus has to been achieved by 7:27PM (19:27).

 ``WORKERPOOL_STAKE_RATIO = 30``